EPA waste data release 27 November 2023. Latest reference year 2021 (Data subject to Eurostat validation)

 Municipal waste is made up of household waste and commercial waste that is similar to household waste.
 The EPA reports data on how much municipal waste is generated and how it is treated.

-Applying the new rules, Ireland generated 3.2 million tonnes of municipal waste in 2020 and recycled 41 per cent of it.
+In 2021, Ireland generated 3.17 million tonnes of municipal waste and recycled 41 per cent of it.

 Municipal Waste includes the following waste types: